wovo/torsor/readme.md

   These operators are provided if and only if they are available for B and X.
-The result is a reference to the (appropriately modified) t.
+The result is a reference to the (appropriately updated) t.

 - for each torsor\< B > b and torsor\< C > c: